horiid/blog/_posts/2021-05-25-reviving-the-old-laptops.md

 ### Rasberry Pi Pinout
 It depends on which ROM you're trying to flash, so search the pinout for your computer accordingly on the web.

----
 ## Flashrom
 ### Set alias
-Note that quotations after equal(=) is "back quote",  which makes shell to interpret string in the quoted section as a command.
+Note that quotes after equal(=) is "back quote",  which makes shell to interpret string in the quoted section as a command.
 ~~~
 alias fr=`sudo flashrom -p linux_spi:dev=/dev/spidev0.0,spispeed=1024`
 ~~~